Azure/communication-ui-library/docs/releases/creating-a-release.md

 4. Once the snapshot update is finished, you might or might not see changes for the UI snapshot, if there are any updates, open a PR to merge that new branch back to the release branch
 6. Merge the PR if everything looks fine, or notify the feature owner if something looks not 100% correct.

-### Step 1.4: Notify the Release Thread About api.md Update and UI Snapshot Update (beta-release only)
+### Step 1.4 (Beta Only): Notify the Release Thread About api.md Update and UI Snapshot Update

 After you finish step 1.3, you can check recent latest commits on the release branch, there should be
 1. One Api snapshot update commit